milvus-io/milvus/docs/developer_guides/chap05_proxy.md

 func newDqTaskQueue() *dqTaskQueue
 ```

-Queries will be put into _DqTaskQueue_.
+Queries will be pushed into _DqTaskQueue_.

 - Task Scheduler